Philippus/elastic4s/README.md

 Elastic4s supports Scala collections so you don't have to do tedious conversions from your Scala domain classes into Java collections.
 It also allows you to index and read classes directly using typeclasses so you don't have to set fields or json documents manually.
 These typeclasses are generated using your favourite json library - modules exist for Jackson, Circe, Json4s, PlayJson and Spray Json.
 The client also uses standard Scala durations to avoid the use of strings or primitives for duration lengths.

-Read [the full documentation](https://sksamuel.github.io/elastic4s/docs/) to learn more about elastic4s.

 #### Key points

 * Type safe concise DSL